rahul-singh0/prada-financial-analysis/README.md

 The exploratory data analysis (EDA) was conducted using SQL to extract key financial data from the database and Python (pandas and matplotlib) to visualise the insights.
 This section outlines how the data was extracted, analysed, and summarised to understand Prada’s financial performance from 2013 to 2023.

+<b>You can access the data analysis files <a href='https://github.com/rahul-singh0/prada-financial-analysis/tree/main/data_analysis'>here</a></b>

 <h3>SQL Queries for Data Extraction</h3>

 To gather data from the PostgreSQL database, I wrote and executed various SQL queries to extract key metrics related to revenue, EBITDA, brand performance, product categories, and more.
-Below are the SQL queries used.

-The full list of SQL queries can be found here.
 - Example - Track year-on-year growth for total revenue and EBITDA:
 ```sql
 WITH revenue_ebitda_growth AS (